robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

 2. The elected Master will use the Kubernetes API to add the label `role: master` to itself.
 3. Kubernetes DNS will instantly map `http://master-service` to that specific pod!
 4. The Master orchestrates a distributed MapReduce job by passing task slices not via direct HTTP, but by dropping JSON jobs into ZooKeeper `/jobs` znodes.
 The ephemeral workers watch this path, claim specific chunk jobs, and return the histogram logic securely.

+---

+## 5. Theoretical Problem Sets

+The following problems bridge the theoretical concepts of Communication (Chapter 4) and Coordination (Chapter 6) into practical, real-world data center and internet-scale scenarios.
+Reference the *van Steen & Tanenbaum (v4.0.3x)* textbook for foundational models.

+### Problem 5A (Easy): RPC Communication Semantics
+**Reference:** *Chapter 4: Communication (RPC Semantics, Sec.
+4.2.2, ~p.
+182-185)*

+**Scenario:** An e-commerce backend in an AWS Data Center uses Remote Procedure Calls (RPC) to communicate between a `CartService` and a `BillingService`.
+When a customer checks out over the internet (often dropping cellular connection), the `CartService` issues an RPC `process_payment(user_id, $50)` to the `BillingService`.
+A timeout occurs and no response is returned.

+**Question:** What is the difference between *At-least-once* and *At-most-once* semantics in this scenario?
+Which is safer for internet-scale financial transactions, and how would you implement it from a design perspective?

+**Worked Solution:**
+1.  **Define the semantics:**
+    *   *At-least-once* means the `CartService` will keep retrying the RPC indefinitely until it receives an ACK.
+If the network dropped the *reply* but not the *request*, the `BillingService` might execute the $50 charge multiple times.
+    *   *At-most-once* means the RPC is sent exactly once.
+If it fails, an error is thrown.
+The payment will never be processed twice, but it might not be processed at all.
+2.  **Evaluate Safety:** For financial transactions, *At-most-once* (or *Exactly-once*, which is practically impossible without distributed consensus) is safer than charging the user repeatedly.
+3.  **Design Implementation:** Using **Idempotency**.
+The `CartService` generates a unique Transaction ID (UUID) and passes it in the RPC: `process_payment(user_id, $50, TXN_1234)`.
+We can now safely use an *At-least-once* retry loop.
+The `BillingService` coordinates by storing `TXN_1234` in a database.
+If the RPC is retried, the `BillingService` sees the UUID, skips the credit card charge, and simply returns the cached success response.

+### Problem 5B (Medium): Coordination via Logical Clocks
+**Reference:** *Chapter 6: Coordination (Logical Clocks, Sec.
+6.2, ~p.
+306-310)*

+**Scenario:** You have a distributed NoSQL database spanning three localized data centers (Nodes A, B, and C).
+They have distinct physical quartz clocks that suffer from clock drift.
+*   User 1 (connected to Node A) changes their profile picture.
+*   User 2 (connected to Node B) immediately "Likes" the new profile picture.
+Due to clock drift, Node B's physical clock is 5 minutes *behind* Node A. When the events replicate to Node C, Node C sees the "Like" timestamping *before* the "Profile Picture Change", creating an impossible reality.

+**Question:** How does Lamport's Logical Clocks solve this without needing to physically synchronize the server clocks using NTP?

+**Worked Solution:**
+1.  **Discard Physical Time:** Instead of relying on quartz physical clocks, each node maintains a logical software counter, $L$.
+2.  **Internal Events:** Before a node executes an event, it increments its own counter: $L = L + 1$.
+3.  **Communication Events:** When Node A sends the "Profile Change" data to Node B, it attaches its current timestamp $L_A$.
+4.  **Causality Sync:** When Node B receives the message, it must respect that A's event *caused* B's subsequent event.
+Node B updates its own clock to be strictly greater than A's: $L_B = \text{MAX}(L_B, L_A) + 1$.
+5.  **The Result:** When User 2 "Likes" the photo, Node B assigns a Lamport timestamp strictly higher than the "Profile Change".
+When Node C receives both replication streams, sorting by Lamport Timestamps guarantees absolute causal ordering, regardless of real-world physical drift.

+### Problem 5C (Hard): Combining Pub/Sub Communication with Election Coordination
+**Reference:** *Chapter 6: Coordination (Election Algorithms, Sec.
+6.5, ~p.
+339-344) & Chapter 4: Communication (Message-Oriented, Sec.
+4.3, ~p.
+192-205)*

+**Scenario:** Millions of IoT smart-thermostats (Edge devices) connect over the public internet to a massive Data Center cluster.
+They communicate purely via an asynchronous, topic-based **Publish-Subscribe (Pub/Sub)** message broker (like MQTT).
+Within the Data Center, a cluster of 5 `Analytics` nodes process this data.
+Only one node can act as the "Coordinator" responsible for writing data to the Master SQL Database.
+The current Coordinator node catches on fire and is destroyed.

+**Question:** Work through the exact steps of how the remaining 4 nodes utilize an Election Algorithm to coordinate, and how they subsequently communicate the result to the asynchronous Pub/Sub broker to ensure IoT traffic is not lost during the outage.

+**Worked Solution (The Bully Algorithm + MOM):**
+1.  **Failure Detection:** Node 3 attempts to send a heartbeat to the Coordinator (Node 5) and receives a TCP timeout.
+Node 3 suspects the coordinator is dead.
+2.  **The Election (Coordination):**
+    *   Node 3 initiates the *Bully Algorithm*.
+It sends an `ELECTION` message to all nodes with a higher ID (Node 4 and Node 5).
+    *   Node 5 (dead) does not reply.
+Node 4 is alive and replies with an `OK` message, forcing Node 3 to stand down.
+    *   Node 4 now holds the election.
+It sends an `ELECTION` message to higher nodes (Node 5).
+    *   Receiving no reply, Node 4 promotes itself.
+It broadcasts a `COORDINATOR` message to Nodes 1, 2, and 3.
+The cluster is re-coordinated.
+3.  **State Recovery (Communication):**
+    *   IoT devices write continuously to the Pub/Sub broker asynchronously.
+Because messaging is *Persistent* (Section 4.3.2), the Pub/Sub broker simply buffers the millions of incoming MQTT messages in a queue while the Data Center was holding its election.
+No internet traffic was dropped.
+4.  **Resuming Service:**
+    *   The newly elected Coordinator (Node 4) opens a TCP connection to the Pub/Sub broker, subscribes to the `thermostat/data` topic, and begins draining the buffered message queue, writing the backlog to the SQL database.